 Abigail Adams was by no means unique to her time in that she practiced the art of letter writing, but because of her station in American history as First Lady, hers is one of the most easily accessible lives to examine when looking at the art of letter writing.

-There are at least three things we can gain from looking at her life and writings:
+There are three things we can gain from looking at her life and writings as well as how you can implement them into your homeschool.

 Time was worth spending on those she loved and cared about.
 Many that Mrs. Adams wrote to were a great distance away, whether due to business, education, or living arrangements.
 To correspond with such friends and family took both time and intentionality, and reflected the moments both desired to spend face to face and yet were prevented by the circumstances of life.